mjradwin/geonames-sqlite/README.md

 geonames-sqlite
 ===============

-Import GeoNames.org data into a SQLite database
+Import GeoNames.org data into a SQLite database for full-text search and autocomplete

 ## Example Usage